 Do you or a loved one suffer from seizures and have been diagnosed with epilepsy?
 Epilepsy is a neurological disorder that is characterized by abnormal brain activity (R).
 This abnormal activity leads to patients experiencing seizures or periods of unusual behavior, or loss of awareness.
-Epilepsy can affect anyone, regardless of gender, age or background.
+Epilepsy can affect anyone, regardless of gender, age, or background.
 Epileptic seizures can vary from brief, undetectable episodes to long periods of uncontrollable shaking.
-Stigma and exclusion are a common feature of epilepsy across the world (R).
+Stigma and exclusion are common features of epilepsy across the world.
 It is very important to raise epilepsy awareness to help reduce the impact of the condition on patients.
 CareClinic is a daily health app that you can use to help manage epilepsy and improve your quality of life.

 Epilepsy in the United States

 Epilepsy is one of the most common neurological conditions.
 3.4 million people in the United States have epilepsy.
 1 in 26 people in the United States will develop epilepsy at some point in their lifetime, and there are approximately 150,000 new cases of epilepsy each year (R).
 Epilepsy affects all ages, socioeconomic and racial groups.
 Incidences of epilepsy are highest in children and older adults (R).
 Men are slightly more likely to be diagnosed with epilepsy compared to women.